AdrienFabre/picture-picker/README.md

 ## Use case

 A user posts a picture on an app, we might assume that they would be interested in posts similar to theirs, or at least referring to similar content.
 One way to do this might be to find other posts with similar images to theirs.

-As an example, we have made 20 plant images available and their dataset of labels from the Google Cloud Vision API for those images
+As an example, we have a dataset of labels from the Google Cloud Vision API from 20 plant images.
 (see `data.json`).

 ## Challenge

 If I were to post any one of the 20 images, which of the other 19 would be relevant to show to me as "other posts like yours"?

 Write an algorithm that uses the data we provide to figure out which images are most similar.